 5 Countries That Do Not Allow Gambling for Their Citizens

 Gambling is one of the most popular pastimes worldwide, and research shows that around 26% of the global population gamble.
 The number might not appear that high, but it roughly converts to 4.2 billion people gambling at least once a year.
+Check this article to know which countries that do not allow gambling.

 Data show that almost 17% of the population play online in the United Kingdom alone, resulting in billion-dollar revenue.
 Data from the United States show a much lower value, although the resulting revenue is still in billions.